RLynx0/undertale-backups/README.md

-# Fresh Game
+# Rooms
-This is the configuration of a fresh game.
+This is a collection of normally inaccessible rooms.
-Essentially, there are no files present yet.
-All other branches are naturally derived from here.
+The hightlight here is obviously Entry Number 17, but there are a few cool debug rooms in here too!

 ---